 Policy on Grade Disputes

 Grade disputes should be resolved directly between the individual faculty member and the student.
 If that is not possible, the department chair and/or dean may intervene for purposes of mediation.
-Any student disputing a grade must provide written notification of the disputed grade to the faculty member and to the Office of the Registrar, no later than two weeks from the date when classes begin in the following fall or spring semester.
+Any student disputing a grade must provide written notification of the disputed grade to the faculty member, no later than two weeks from the date when classes begin in the following fall or spring semester.
 Failing resolution of the matter at the school level, the student may petition the provost as described under “Students’ Right to Petition.”
 The final resolution of the dispute will be made by the provost.
 As a general principle, the authority to change a grade rests with the individual faculty member.
 Exceptions made by the provost occur only for the most compelling reasons.

 Credit from External Sources

 Transfer From Another Institution

 A student who transfers to Ithaca College from another accredited college or university may be granted credit for all courses satisfactorily completed with a grade of C- or better, except that transfer students must in all cases meet the same requirements as Ithaca College students in a given program.
 For example, if a particular course in the major area of study must be passed with a grade of C or better, transfer students will be required to meet that standard.
 It is the transfer student’s responsibility to request that a transcript be sent to the Ithaca College director of admission directly from the institution.
 Credits accepted toward an academic program are determined by the student’s academic dean.
 Credits are transferable; grades are not.
 All credits are converted into semester credit hours if they are not already so designated.

 Occasional Study at Another Institution (Semester or Summer)

 Credit for occasional courses taken at another institution is accepted by Ithaca College under the following conditions: